mgukowsky/csbs/README.md

 - [x] View their decks
 - [x] Tag decks with a subject
 - [x] Study cards sequentially
-- [x] Study cards randomly.
+- [x] Study cards adaptively.
 Depending on how a user rates the difficulty of a card it will appear more or less often, or not at all.
 - [x] Publish their decks for others to use and study, and view the public decks of other users.
 - [x] Set goals for themselves and track mastery, via a statistics model as well as receive site-based achievements.
-- [x] Give entire site CSS makeover and jQueryUI